 Good route - beautiful landscapes, pleasant cycling through a mix of agricultural scenery and hilltop villages.
 A few tough climbs, - timing them around lunchtime means you are rewarded with an opportunity to explore and eat in a great spot!
 Usual mix of individual hotels, although one fell far short of expectation and was substandard.
 Bikes brand new and easy to use.

-A good introduction to cycling holiday easy going but with a few challenging climbs.
+A good introduction to a cycling holiday, easy going but with a few challenging climbs.
 Good hotels,food and wine

 We had an excellent cycling holiday in Umbria.
 The cycling was a bit tougher than we had expected but this is probably a factor or our age and the general geography of Umbria where destinations are generally on top of hills.
 The hotels were generally good and well located and our on the ground representative was very helpful.